Career Section

 Location: Regina, SK

-Reporting to the Manager, Dam Safety, an employee in this position will provide engineering services for a variety of activities directly related to Water Security Agency’s (WSA) Dam Safety Program comprising dam safety reviews and inspections; emergency preparedness and response planning; dam safety analyses; operations, maintenance and surveillance oversight and reporting; and dam safety management.
-In addition, this employee will provide professional engineering support to all dam infrastructure teams.
+Reporting to the Manager, Dam Safety, an employee in this position will provide engineering services for a variety of activities directly related to Water Security Agency’s (WSA) Dam Safety Program consisting of conducting dam safety reviews, inspections, risk assessments, dam break analyses, and public safety audits.
+You will contribute to WSA’s emergency response plans and training as well as prepare operations, maintenance and surveillance manuals.
+You will support the work of engineering consultants for specialized dam safety studies and analyses.
+Lastly, you will provide professional engineering support to all dam infrastructure teams.

 This role is subject to a satisfactory criminal record check.